magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 ### Marketing and Communications {#marketing-and-communication}
 Marketing is key: if people do not know about your event, they will not come.

 We recommend promoting your event on social media: tweeting about the event and writing blog posts about it are two great ways to get started.
-If using Twitter, determine what hashtag you want to use and ensure your team is coordinated on it.
+If using Twitter, determine what hashtag you want to use and ensure your team is coordinated on its use.

 Magento Community Engineering can help co-promote your event on [Twitter](https://twitter.com/MagentoEngCom); get in touch with us via email (engcom@adobe.com) to start a conversation around co-promotion.
-Let us know what your marketing approach is like and we will do our best to amplify you.
+Let us know what your marketing approach is like and we will do our best to promote you.

 NOTE: We generally do not help promote private / internal events.

-#### Communication Mediums
+#### Communication Channels
 What is the best way for (potential) attendees to contact you?
 Do you have an email?
-What about a Slack channel (contact the Community Engineering team and we can help get you set up with a dedicated channel for your event in our Slack)?
+What about a Slack channel?
+Contact the Community Engineering team and we can help get you set up with a dedicated channel for your event in our Slack.

 #### Magento Involvement
 While we may be able to send one or more members of the Magento Community Engineering team to your event to help with running the event and guiding contributors, please note that these events are organized and run by you - not Magento.
 As such, **Magento should not be mentioned as a sponsor or co-organizer**.
 These events are first and foremost community events by the community and for the community.

 ### Contribution Backlog {#contribution-backlog}

-It is highly recommended preparing a project backlog (also known as a project board) on GitHub.com tailored to the [goals of your event](#event-goals) and your audience.
+It is highly recommended to prepare a project backlog (also known as a project board) on GitHub.com tailored to the [goals of your event](#event-goals) and your audience.
 This backlog would contain issues you want to encourage attendees to tackle during your event.
-Ideally, the issues are well related to your [event goals](#event-goals).
+Ideally, the issues are strongly related to your [event goals](#event-goals).
 Please work with us at the Magento Community Engineering team to tailor an appropriate backlog for your event.
 Another option is to use our generic and publicly-available [High Priority Community Backlog](https://github.com/magento/magento2/projects/26).

 ## During the Event